Facebook axes Russia-linked pages to stop election interference

-Mark Zuckerberg said Tuesday Facebook will take down "more than 270 pages and accounts operated by a Russian organization called the Internet Research Agency (IRA)."
+Mark Zuckerberg on Tuesday said Facebook will take down "more than 270 pages and accounts operated by a Russian organization called the Internet Research Agency."

-The IRA is an organization affiliated with the Russian government known for creating fake online identities and entering into both sides of divisive political debates, according to allegations from FBI Special Prosecutor Robert Mueller.
+The IRA is an organization affiliated with the Russian government that's known for creating fake online identities and entering into both sides of divisive political debates, according to allegations from FBI Special Prosecutor Robert Mueller.
 In February, Mueller charged the agency with conspiracy to defraud the US and "aggravated identity theft" for its activities around the 2016 election.
+In November, Facebook said it would tell users what content they interacted with that originated with the IRA.

 "With today's update, we have now identified a large network the IRA is using to manipulate people in Russia itself.
 This is the next step towards removing them from Facebook entirely," Zuckerberg said in his post.
 "While we respect people and governments sharing political views on Facebook, we do not allow them to set up fake accounts to do this.
 When an organization does this repeatedly, we take down all of their pages, including ones that may not be fake themselves.
 The pages and accounts we took down today were removed because they were controlled by the IRA, not based on the content they shared."